-We prohibit corruption in any form, including extortion and bribery.
+We prohibit corruption in any forms, including extortion and bribery.
 This has been made clear to all directors, employees, suppliers and business partners.
 We have established the Code of Discipline Supervision Management to govern the supervision of discipline.
-Stakeholders can raise report any possible misconduct including corruption, bribery, embezzlement, or abuse of power to the Group in means of phone, mail, email and WeChat.
-Any report of corruption is escalated to the attention of the Executive Chairman.
-All cases that are proven to be violating laws practices will be reported to legal authorities.
+Stakeholders can report any possible misconduct including corruption, bribery, embezzlement, or abuse of power to the Group in means of phone, mail, email and WeChat.
+Any reports of corruption are escalated to the attention of the Executive Chairman.
+All cases that are proven to violate laws or practices will be reported to legal authorities.
 The Group strongly opposes any corrupt practices and adopts a zero-tolerance attitude towards corruption, fraud and malpractice.

-In FY2023, the Group has provided anti-corruption training to all employees and members of governance body, including the directors.
+In FY2024, the Group has provided anti-corruption training to all employees and members of the governance body, including the directors.
 The Group also carried out corruption risk assessments for 4 operations.
 The percentage of operations assessed for risk related to corruption is 100%.
-No significant risk related to corruption was identified for FY2023.
+No significant risks related to corruption were identified for FY2024.

-We have achieved the target of maintaining zero incidents of corruption, fraud or malpractice we set during FY2022 for FY2023.
-There have also been zero (FY2022: Nil) reported incidents of corruption during FY2023.
+We have achieved the target set in FY2023 of maintaining zero incidents of corruption, fraud or malpractice for FY2024.
+There have also been zero (FY2023: Nil) reported incidents of corruption during FY2024.
 The Group has not received any reported incidents of corruption, fraud and malpractice and no employee has been investigated and disciplined for these aspects.
-Our goal for the FY2024 is to maintain zero incident of corruption, fraud or malpractice.